List of The Waltons characters: Elizabeth Tyler Walton Cutler

 Elizabeth (Kami Cotler) is the youngest child of John and Olivia Walton.
-She was born in the television series / film's chronology as in the fall 1927 and age 6 when the series began.
+She was born in the fall of 1927 and age 6 when the series began.
 By the end of season five, John-Boy refers to Elizabeth as 12 years old and small for her age.
-She has her 13th birthday in season seven's Halloween episode.
-She is free-spirited and outspoken, but sensitive, and in later seasons she's shown to share John-Boy's love of reading and knack for writing.
+She has her 13th birthday in season seven.
+She is free-spirited and outspoken, but sensitive, and shown to share John-Boy's love of reading and knack for writing.
 Her best friend, Aimee Godsey, is the adopted daughter of her father's second cousin, Corabeth, and general store owner, Ike Godsey.
 As a teenager, Elizabeth often babysits her nephew John-Curtis (son of sister Mary Ellen and first husband Dr. Curtis Willard) and her niece Virginia / "Ginny" (daughter of older brother Ben and Cindy).
-Later she travels in Europe and gets into a relationship that dissolves right as she was planning to get married; decades later she joins the famous Peace Corps of the early 1960s (during the President John F. Kennedy administration) in the sixth (and last, so far) of the sequel reunion movies.
-Tony Becker (born 1963) portrays her early teens boyfriend Drew Cutler, who goes through a first failed marriage in spite of not getting together with Elizabeth when she goes off to Europe, leading then to rekindle their original childhood romantic feelings like they really wanted to; and in the final sequel movie, she and Drew get engaged.
+Later she travels in Europe and gets into a relationship that dissolves right as she was planning to get married; later she joins the Peace Corps of the early 1960s.Tony Becker portrays her boyfriend Drew Cutler, who goes through a first failed marriage in spite of not getting together with Elizabeth when she goes off to Europe, leading then to rekindle their feelings; and she and Drew get engaged.